 1. Add Container Block

-Now go to the content area and add new Container Block.
+Now go to the content area and add a new Container Block.

 Since Container is the main block in this author box so, let’s style Container.

-Go to Spacing and manage padding, margin, Border Size, Border Radius.
+Go to Spacing and manage padding, margin, Border Size, and Border Radius.

 Note: You can adjust these settings according to your requirements.
 Make sure it fits your blog style.